The 20 Best Myoclonus-Dystonia Doctors Near Me in Ohio, US

 Offers Telehealth

-James Liao is a Neurologist in Cleveland, Ohio.
-Dr. Liao has been practicing medicine for over 20 years and is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Chorea, Movement Disorders, Drug Induced Dyskinesia, Primary Orthostatic Tremor, and Deep Brain Stimulation.
+James Liao is a Neurologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 21 years.
+Dr. Liao is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Chorea, Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Liao is board certified in American Board Of Psychiatry And Neurology, 2020.

 Columbus, OH